 GROWTH AND EXPANSION OF THE GROUP’S WORLD CLASS FACILITIES

 The Group has a track record of investing in carefully selected capital projects that deliver satisfactory returns and has demonstrated the ability to integrate and extract value from acquisitions and expansions.
 Mediclinic builds and continuously improves its facilities across its platforms, investing in medical technology of an international standard to offer the best care possible.

-A relentless focus on extracting efficiencies from key business processes, using resources as effectively as possible and driving cost savings and synergies across the Group, are critical to ensure that we deliver value for money.
+A relentless focus on extracting efficiencies from key business processes, using resources as effectively as possible and driving cost savings and synergies across the Group, are critical to ensure that it delivers cost-efficient services.

 The Group’s main business activity is caring for patients.
 Deep operational expertise delivers a seamless patient experience, underpinned by high-quality nursing care.

 Through superior clinical performance in a safe clinical environment and through providing the best possible patient experience in an increasingly integrated and coordinated manner.

 Through growth in capitalisation and shareholders returns, with the balance of funds retained for investment in expansion.

 A focus on disciplined cost management and improving efficiencies has delivered a strong track record of growth in revenue and EBITDA with a total dividend to shareholders of 7.90 pence per share (refer to the Directors’ Report for a record of dividends for the year).